-When a function expression is contextually typed by a function type T, the function expression is processed as if it had explicitly specified parameter type annotations as they exist in T. Parameters are matched by position and need not have matching names.
-If the function expression has fewer parameters than T, the additional parameters in T are ignored.
-If the function expression has more parameters than T, the additional parameters are all considered to have type Any.
+When a function expression with no type parameters and no parameter type annotations is contextually typed (section 4.19) by a type T and a contextual signature S can be extracted from T, the function expression is processed as if it had explicitly specified parameter type annotations as they exist in S. Parameters are matched by position and need not have matching names.
+If the function expression has fewer parameters than S, the additional parameters in S are ignored.
+If the function expression has more parameters than S, the additional parameters are all considered to have type Any.

-Furthermore, when a function expression has no return type annotation and is contextually typed by a function type T, expressions in contained return statements (section 5.7) are contextually typed by T's return type.
+Likewise, when a function expression with no return type annotation is contextually typed (section 4.19) by a function type T and a contextual signature S can be extracted from T, expressions in contained return statements (section 5.7) are contextually typed by the return type of S.